 Organic methods for avoiding the dreaded potato blight which will turn your potatoes into a black mush unless quick treatment.

 Hedges, Fences and walls can all serve similar purposes – marking and maintaining boundaries, keeping children or pets contained or to provide a greater sense of privacy.
 It is fair to say we are a little biased!
 But here are some good reasons for choosing a hedge.Hedges have greater ‘kerbside appeal’ offering beauty and interest in all seasons while softening the lines of buildings making houses look more in keeping with their gardens.

 A complete guide on taking hardwood cuttings from your favourite shrubs and trees.
 How to raise each cutting and get a better yield.

 What's the best method for warming soil?
 The temperature of soil is an important factor for yielding a productive and early crop.
 Warm soil will speed up the growing process and give you a head start this Spring.

-Dahlia are perennials, but are tender and must be protected from hard frosts.
+Dahlia are tender perennials and must be protected from hard frosts.
 Here is a guide to storing Dahlia tubers during the coldest winter months and an answer to the question: can you leave dahlias in the ground over winter?